LUDevNet/Docs/docs/game-mechanics/behaviors/aoe.rst

 Area of Effect / AoE (7)
 ========================

-This behavior calls the specified behaviors on all / a maximum number of entities in the casters' radius.
+This behavior calls the specified action on all / a maximum number of entities in the casters' radius.

 Parameters
 ----------